derkork/simplegen/README.md

 {{ 'HOME' | env }}
 ```

+##### Changing letter casing

-Finally a thing that is often required when generating code is case-changing of identifiers, so SimpleGen adds a custom filter for this as well.
+A thing that is often required when generating code is case-changing of identifiers, so SimpleGen adds a custom filter for this as well.
 The syntax of this filter is:

 ```jinja2
 case( <input case>, <output case> )